kateuj/instacook/README.md

 * __Search Bar__ - To implement word search functionality so the user could search recipes using text rather than dropdowns.

 ## Accessibility

+I did the following to ensure good accessibility:
+* Designed my app intuitively so it was easy to navigate around and create a positive user journey.
+* Added aria labels to the links across the site to achieve a higher accessibility score.
+* Used semantic HTML when building pages.
+* Checked colour contrast against accessbility standards (mentions above in Colour Accessibility section)
+* Added alt tags to all images.

 ## Media Queries